The Ultimate Sri Lanka Travel Guide: What to See, Know and Do

 Trains | USD $3-10 depending on distances and classes

-Tuk tuks | 50c per kilometre, however longer distances can be negotiated.
+Tuk tuks | 50c per kilometre, however, longer distances can be negotiated.
 Expensive in cities, so always negotiate

 Private cars | USD $10 - 100, depending on distances